moby/moby/docs/sources/reference/commandline/cli.md

 log entry.
 To ensure that the timestamps for are aligned the nano-second part of the timestamp will be padded with zero when necessary.

-The `--since` option shows logs of a container generated only after the given date, specified as RFC 3339 or UNIX timestamp.
-The `--since` option can be combined with the `--follow` and `--tail` options.
+The `--since` option shows only the container logs generated after a given date.
+You can specify the date as an RFC 3339 date, a UNIX timestamp, or a Go duration string (e.g. `1m30s`, `3h`).
+Docker computes the date relative to the client machine’s time.
+You can combine the `--since` option with either or both of the `--follow` or `--tail` options.

 ## pause